 - Skills for life - student of the year (Supported by: Olive Cordell): The degree to which the student has overcome substantial barriers to learning, achieving beyond their own expectations and inspiring fellow learners in the English, Maths, ESOL or Digital Curriculum

-Each English region and Scotland will also select one individual, group or partner from their local nominations to receive their regional award.
-Award winners will be invited to attend the prestigious Awards event, hosted by our generous headline sponsor KPMG, on 22nd November 2018.
+Each English region and Scotland select one individual, group or partner from their local nominations to receive their regional award.
+Award winners will be invited to attend the prestigious Awards event, sponsored by KPMG, on 22nd November 2018.